m3trik/Scripts_portable/docs/README.md

 * corresponding class: tk_slots_\<app\>_\<name\>.py

 *Each ui widget looks to connect to a corresponding class method of the same name: ie. widget b021 connects to method b021.
-The following naming convention isn't required, but using something like it helps keep things organized.*
+The following naming convention isn't explicitly required, but in some instances checks are in place to look for specific prefixes (ie. cmb) and handle widget events accordingly.*
-*The docstring of each method houses a user friendly name that is stored with all other widget info in the switchboard dict when an instance is populated.
-All of the ui widgets have an event filter attached for handling of specific events.*

 * QPushButton             b000    (b000-b999)
 * QPushButton             v000    triggered on mouse release when hovered.